imjching-playground/phase-0/week-8/database-intro/my_solution.md

 They are for storing, organizing, and accessing large amounts of information.

 ####What is a one-to-many relationship?
-It is a situation where you have several items in relationship where one of them is actually a category that contains the others.
+It is a situation where you have several items in relationship where one of them is actually a category that contains the others, to the exclusion of other categories.
+For example, planets can be "gas giants" or "terrestrial", but they cannot be both.
+The planet and the category have a one-to-many relationship, where the category has many planets but the planets have only one category.

 ####What is a primary key?
 What is a foreign key?
 How can you determine which is which?
 A primary key is a unique index that is required for uniquely identifying records in a SQL database/table.
 They are usually assigned automatically via incrementing or other mechanisms when a record is added.